Welcome to the English Department at Moorpark College

 Every course also has specified outcomes to be assessed regularly, to ensure that students are actually learning what instructors intend them to learn.
 Here are the CLO’s for this course:

-- collaborate to edit and organize submissions into a cohesive journal or magazine.
+- ucollaborate to edit and organize submissions and design elements into a cohesive journal or magazine.

 ESL M01: Official Course Description and Objectives